noiseorchestra/jacktrip_pypatcher/README.md

 hubserver$ jacktrip -S -p0 --nojackportsconnect
 ```

-Ensure that you have some lounge music path at the currently hard-coded path `/home/same/lounge-music.mp3`
+Ensure that you have some lounge music path at the currently hard-coded path in [lounge_music.py](./lounge_music.py), currently `/home/same/lounge-music.mp3`.

 Start the LADSPA plugins (if you are expecting more than 5 clients):